-Signals installed at drawbridges are a special type of highway traffic signal, the purpose of which is to notify traffic to stop because of the road closure rather than alternately giving the right-of-way to conflicting traffic movements.
-They are manually operated in coordination with the opening and closing of the drawbridge, and with the operation of gates, barriers, or other devices used to warn, control and stop vehicles.
-Unlike traffic control signals, drawbridge signals may be operated frequently or at extremely infrequent intervals depending upon the nature of the physical conditions and waterway traffic.
+Signals installed at movable bridges are a special type of highway traffic signal, the purpose of which is to notify traffic to stop because of the road closure rather than alternately giving the right-of-way to conflicting traffic movements.
+They are operated in coordination with the opening and closing of the movable bridges, and with the operation of resistance and warning gates, barriers, or other devices and features used to warn, control and stop vehicles.
+Unlike traffic control signals, movable bridge signals may be operated frequently or at extremely infrequent intervals depending upon waterway traffic.